eanton71/OpenCV-in-Java-using-Swing/README.md

 # Work in Progress
 # OpenCV in Java using Swing

+Brief description:
+Captures images from webcam, and displays it realtime on a window.
+Also do some image processing.

+Setup:
 eclipse:
 Kepler Release 2 for rcp/rap developer.
 Install swing designer from the kepler repo.